Bill of Sale Requirements in Missouri

-Most Missouri drivers will buy and sell vehicles several times throughout their lives, so it's important to understand the procedure for completing a bill of sale form.
-The purpose of a bill of sale is to provide legal documentation for the sale or even trade of a motor vehicle.
+The purpose of a bill of sale is to provide legal documentation for the sale of a motor vehicle.
 The form acts as a receipt for the buyer and provides the seller with proof that he or she no longer owns the vehicle.
 This form is also necessary to receive a clear title and registration for your vehicle.

-You can download a copy of the Bill of Sale form from the Missouri Department of Revenue's Motor Vehicle Bureau.
+You can download a copy of the Bill of Sale (Form 1957) from the Missouri Department of Revenue's Motor Vehicle Bureau.
 The form is available as an Adobe PDF file that requires the free Acrobat Reader software to view and print.

 A bill of sale requires the following information:

-- The purchase price or vehicle you've traded for
+- The purchase price or information on the vehicle you've traded for.

 If you are using your bill of sale to show ownership of the major parts of a rebuilt vehicle or as documentation for a temporary permit, the form must be notarized.

-If you have trouble downloading the Missouri Bill of Sale form, we provide links to generic forms from our sponsors.
+If you have trouble downloading the Missouri Bill of Sale form, we provide links to free, printable, bill of sale forms.